These guides are AI-generated educational summaries — not legal or medical advice.

 Failing to report weight loss or dietary restrictions due to GERD

-Why: Substantial weight loss is a 60% rating criterion.
+Substantial weight loss is a 60% rating criterion.
 Veterans who have lost weight due to GERD-related food avoidance, pain after eating, or dysphagia may not realize this is a ratable factor.

-Do this instead: Report any unintentional weight changes over the past year.
+Instead: Report any unintentional weight changes over the past year.
 Bring weight records from medical appointments.
 Describe specific foods eliminated from your diet and the functional reason for elimination.

 Impact: 30% vs. 60%